-- When the applicant(s) has been accepted onto the scheme, they will then be able to bid for up to 3 properties in each cycle, for which they are eligible.
-There is no fee for making a bid. - 27.2 ADVERTISEMENTS Available properties are advertised in the following ways: - Website applicants are able to view available properties and apply for properties via the customer portal - Telephone Applicants can telephone the Housing Teams where an advisor will be able to place a bid on their behalf. - 27.3 All available properties will normally be advertised any day Monday to Friday and will run for a minimum of four days.
-Any bids received after the deadline will not usually be considered. - 27.4 Occasionally it is necessary to withdraw a property/properties from an advert.
-Housing Providers reserve the right to withdraw properties without notice.
-This may be due to the notice on the property being withdrawn or for other reasons of good Housing Management practice.
+- 27.1 When the applicant(s) has been accepted onto the scheme, they will then be able to bid for up to 3 properties in each cycle, for which they are eligible. - 27.2 ADVERTISEMENTS - Available properties are advertised in the following ways: - Website applicants are able to view available properties and apply for properties via the customer portal - Telephone Applicants can telephone the Housing Teams where an advisor will be able to place a bid on their behalf. - 27.3 All available properties will normally be advertised any day Monday to Friday and will run for a minimum of four days.
+Any bids received after the deadline will not usually be considered.